Complex oscillatory patterns near singular Hopf bifurcation in a two time-scale ecosystem: Introduction

 The paper is organized as follows.
 In Section 2, we introduce and properly scale the model.
-The assumptions and physical significance of each parameter is also discussed.
-Preliminary analysis and background review is given in Section 3, which provides us a framework of local and global mechanisms that are responsible for MMOs.
-Section 4 focusses on geometrical analysis of the system in a parameter regime where a certain special point termed as folded saddle-node singularity of type II exists.
-Existence of bistability near this parameter regime is also studied.
-In Sections 5 and 6, a normal form reduction of the full system near the folded-node singularity of type II is performed and the normal form is numerically analyzed for different set of parameter values.
-In particular, we find a slow passage through a canard point that serves as an organizing center of the MMOs in our model.
-Finally we discuss our results and summarize our conclusions in the last section of the paper.
+The assumptions and physical significance of each parameter are also discussed.
+Section 3 focusses on examples of different MMO patterns exhibited by the model either as asymptotic dynamics or as long term transients.
+In parameter regimes, where MMOs occur as prolonged transients, ``transient basins of attraction" are computed and compared.
+Relaxation oscillations as long term transients in a different parameter regime are also studied in Section 3.
+Section 4 focusses on bifurcation analysis of the model, where interesting dynamics near the folded saddle-node singularity of type II are explored.
+A geometric singular perturbation approach and relevant background review is given in Section 5, which provides us a framework of local mechanisms that are responsible for MMOs.
+The numerical results are explained using this framework.
+Finally, we discuss our results and summarize our conclusions in the last section of the paper.